poac-dev/poac/README.md

 ```

 > [!NOTE]
-> This command automatically detects what files we need to format to avoid bothering commands like:
+> This command automatically detects what files we need to format to avoid getting bothered by commands like:
 >
 > ```console
 > $ # We need to avoid the `build` dir and such dirs ...